Kelsier90/Scrum-poker-online/README.md

 Live scrum poker rooms.

-Scrum poker is an open source web application of online planning poker for scrum teams.
+Scrum poker is an open source web application for online planning poker for teams.

 **Create a room and start planning!**